30+ Years Living Nomadic - Exploring 120+ Countries

 Hi, I'm Michael Robert Powell - call me MRP, if you want.

-Anyway, my story is not that cliche: "I quit my job and sold everything to travel the world."
-No, I didn't get near the career treadmill.
+Anyway, my story is not the cliche: "I quit my job and sold everything to travel the world and live the dream and now, you can to ...."

-And so, I left New Zealand for London completely aimless - except to enjoy live music and big city life.
+You see, back in 1988 following graduation in an arts degree, I didn't know what to do - so I left New Zealand for London to enjoy live music and big city life.

-Never having a house or a car or a permanent job.
+Never had a house or a car or a permanent job.
 (But once, I owned a TV.)

 And so, the trail continues …